Portal 2: Co-op

-"Peer Review" DLC campaign
+Peer Review

 The robots are reactivated by GLaDOS one week after the original co-op campaign, during which GLaDOS has already wiped out all of the found test subjects after attempting to turn them into "killing machines".
 The robots are sent to find a saboteur that has taken control of a prototype central core and is causing problems in the facility.
 The saboteur is revealed to be a bird pecking at the console's keyboard, which sends GLaDOS into a panic when she recognizes it as the one who tried to eat her during her time as a potato battery.
 The robots manage to shoo away the bird, earning a rare compliment from GLaDOS before she notices eggs in its nest.
 Instead of having them smashed, GLaDOS has the eggs taken to her chamber so that she can raise the baby birds to be her killing machines.

 Development

 After the success of Portal, Valve decided to make Portal 2 a standalone product, partly because of pressure from other developers within Valve who wanted to work on a Portal product.
 Work began almost immediately after the release of Portal.
 Valve committed more resources to Portal 2's development than they had for the first game; Portal had a team of seven or eight people, but Portal 2 had a team of 30 or 40.
 The initial team of four was expanded as subgroups formed to devise game mechanics and to plot the story.
 Participants in internal review processes were inspired by what they saw to join the project.
 According to Erik Wolpaw, some Portal 2 developers worked on the Left 4 Dead games to help them meet milestones, but returned to Portal 2, "with extra people in tow."
 Kim Swift, Portal's designer, left Valve for Airtight Games halfway through Portal 2's development.

 Project manager Erik Johnson said Valve's goal for Portal 2 was to find a way to "re-surprise" players, which he considered a "pretty terrifying" prospect.
 In March 2011, one month before the game's release, Valve president Gabe Newell called Portal 2 "the best game we've ever done".
 After Portal 2's release, Geoff Keighley wrote that according to Newell, "Portal 2 will probably be Valve's last game with an isolated single-player experience".
 Keighley later stated that the use of the word "probably" suggests that "this could change."
-Newell said that Valve is not "giving up on single-player", but intends to include more social features on top of the single player experience, akin to the cooperative mode in Portal 2.
+Newell said that Valve is not "giving up on single-player", but intends to include more social features on top of the single-player experience, akin to the cooperative mode in Portal 2.